Aymkdn/ExcelPlus/README.md

 ExcelPlus
 =========

-A cross-browser solution to read an Excel file
+A cross-browser solution to read an Excel file.

+See how to use it: http://aymkdn.github.io/ExcelPlus/